Skip to content

 Run it with sensible defaults

 Using number of chargers of 10, install cost per charger of 15,000, energy cost per kwh of 0.2, charge price per kwh of 0.5, the calculation works out to 16,200.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Number of Chargers, Install Cost per Charger, Energy Cost per kWh, Charge Price per kWh, and Sessions per Charger Daily — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works